StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Configure

-There are two Dynatrace checks:
+There are two Dynatrace check.
 - Topology check
 - Health check

+They both need to be used.
+Health check should have shorter retrieval interval than the Topology check.
+Topology check needs to run longer if you have large amount of topology data to get from Dynatrace.
+Default setting for `min_collection_interval` is:
+- Topology check collection interval is 300 seconds
+- Health check collection interval is 60 seconds

 #### Dynatrace Topology Check

-To enable the Dynatrace topology check and begin collecting data from Dynatrace, add the following configuration to StackState Agent V2:
+To enable the Dynatrace topology check and begin collecting topology data from Dynatrace, add the following configuration to StackState Agent V2:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/dynatrace_topology.d/conf.yaml` to include details of your Dynatrace instance:
     - **url** - the URL of the Dynatrace instance.